Pelvic Floor Physical Therapy in Oakland, CA

 Is this your first pregnancy and are you afraid to give birth?

-During pregnancy, you can train your pelvic floor muscles to prepare for the stretch and pressure for active labor and pushing your baby down.
+During pregnancy, pelvic floor muscle training can prepare your body for the stretch and pressure of active labor and pushing.

-We can use biofeedback to guide you with different labor positions and provide cues for breathing and pelvic floor relaxation and stretches.
+We may use biofeedback to guide you in labor positions, breathing strategies, relaxation, and pelvic floor stretching.

-If you are pregnant, we can practice all of the above together, within 2-4 visits during your pregnancy.
+If you are pregnant, we can practice all of the above together, within 2-4 visits before delivery.

 Did you have a birth injuries?

-For postpartum folks, we offer services to reduce pelvic symptoms, improve postural muscles strength, mobilize scars, and rehabilitate the pelvic floor even if you did not have a vaginal birth.
-We may recommend at least six visits for postpartum rehabilitation, within a three month period of time.
+We offer postpartum PT to reduce pelvic symptoms, strengthen postural muscles, mobilize scars, and rehabilitate the pelvic floor—even if you did not have a vaginal birth.

-We can help you integrate your pelvic health into your busy life.
+We can help you integrate pelvic health into your busy life.

 Do you leak urine while jumping or running?